 Serving Self and Others

-Each employee has the ability and choice to show up for customers in an attentive, caring, and considerate way.
-This workshop examines how to do this with each customer interaction, even during tough conversations.
-To gain a customer’s trust, receptivity and cooperation involves the ability to use the following five skills to serve yourself and others better.
+Each employee has the ability and choice to show up for customers in an attentive, caring, and considerate way, and this serves both the customer and yourself.
+This workshop examines how to accomplish this dual goal within each customer interaction, even during tough conversations.
+Gaining a customer’s trust, receptivity and cooperation involves the ability to use the following five skills to serve yourself and others well.

-- Mindset and Perspective: These are personal beliefs and the examination of how these show up in our actions.
+Mindset and Perspective - Recognizing our personal beliefs and how these show up in our actions.

-- Empathy: This is a skill about connection and caring to help manage customer emotions.
-Compassion fatigue can emerge when signs of indifference and feeling numb emerge within ourselves.
-Compassion fatigue can be overcome with certain techniques.
+Empathy - Caring and creating a connection to help manage customer emotions.
+Compassion fatigue can emerge when signs of indifference and feeling numb emerge within ourselves, and can be overcome with certain techniques.

-- Messaging: This refers to making conscious choices with words, body language and voice tone to help the customer’s attention and comprehension.
+Messaging - Making conscious choices with words, body language and voice tone to help the customer’s attention and comprehension.

-- Personal Motivation: It is important to realize the ability we each have to motivate ourselves into meaningful action.
+Personal Motivation - Engaging the ability we each have to inspire ourselves into meaningful action.

 Making a difference to each customer in a way that connects them uniquely to your organization is possible with intentional use of these techniques.
 These serve the customer well and help instill healthy behaviors within ourselves.

-- Know how to be a positive influence on the receptivity and cooperation of customers.
+- Be a positive influence on the receptivity and cooperation of customers

 - Feel motivated and confident to improve customer interactions.